wywd/DSE/README.md

 # DSE
-This repository contains the code for the paper "Discriminative Suprasphere Embedding for Fine-Grained Visual Categorization"
+This repository contains the code for the paper "**Discriminative Suprasphere Embedding for Fine-Grained Visual Categorization**"

 ## Requirements:
   - Install Torch with CUDA GPU